Playful Pups, LLC

 • Start learning Basic Skills

-• Sit, down, wait, drop-it/give, loose leash walking, and more
+• Sit, down, place, wait, drop-it/give, loose leash walking, and more

 • Preventing/Resolving Minor Behavioral Problems